 - Practice both monetary and social recognition.

 Recognition from leadership is very crucial in times of difficulty.
+For this purpose, you can even use Performance review phrases, as they will help in starting conversations and ensuring your message is delivered clearly.
 Words of positivity, support, and thankfulness for team efforts to help employees focus on moving forward.

 2. Use a points-based rewards system.